 No guilt.
 No glory.

-My children are nearly grown now: three are in college and one is in high school.
-Much of my parenting work is finished.
+My children are nearly done growing now: three are in college and one is in high school.
+I am done with much of my parenting work.
 As a result, the temptation to wallow in the guilt or revel in the glory is strong.
 But by God’s grace, I will not live in the guilt of the shortcomings, and likewise, I will not boast in the glories either.
 Our kids are the Lord’s and He is sovereign over their hearts and lives.
-We, as parents, are tools to be used in the molding of their souls.
+We, as parents, are tools that God uses in the molding of their souls.
 The fruit is His alone.

 So “no guilt, no glory” is an excellent springboard off of which to leap into sharing with you ways we have sought to cultivate enlarged hearts for the nations in the lives of our kids.

 The bottom line is this: kids can’t care about what they don’t know about.
 So if you want your kids to care about the spiritual needs of the nations, you must invest time together learning about them.
 A few tips: